adapt-it/adapt-it-mobile/_pages/working-with-projects.md

     ![USFM]({{ site.baseurl }}/assets/img/usfm.png)

 - If you do select the Use custom USFM filter set checkbox, you will need to specify which USFM markers to display.
 A default set of markers is specified for you; you can select and unselect the various markers as appropriate for your translation.
-- Click the Finish button to complete the Create Project wizard.
+- tap the Finish button to complete the Create Project wizard.
 Adapt It Mobile will close the wizard and display the main screen.

 ----